Python for Data Analysis

-This is a hands-on class that will involve at least two hours of structured and supervised assignments.
-To ensure that you are prepared, you must bring your own laptop with Anaconda Python installed.
+This is a hands-on class involving several structured and supervised assignments.
+To ensure that you are prepared, please have your own laptop available with Anaconda Python installed.

-Please download and install Anaconda Python for your operating system prior to attending the seminar here: https://www.anaconda.com/distribution/.
+Please download and install Anaconda Python for your operating system prior to joining the seminar here: https://www.anaconda.com/distribution/.

 You should also know how to access the command prompt (Windows users) or the terminal (Mac users).
 We will briefly review how to access these in class, but it will save you time and effort if you come already knowing these basics.
 You can get resources on the internet that will help you get started with the Windows Command Prompt or the Mac Terminal.